The importance of storytelling for businesses

 Another study found that customers are more likely to buy from a company after seeing a story-based ad that a ‘sales-y’ ad.
 When asked outright, about what they consciously thought, 92% of consumers even said that they prefer brands to make ads that tell a story.

 So how do you do that?
 And why should you bother – or, in other words, how is the science actually going to affect your bottom line?

 It’s all about connection

 Stories make ideas stick.
-Stats and facts are all well and good, but it’s stories that will help us retain those points, when the data has faded from our memory.
+Stats and facts are all well and good but, as we saw in the previous research, it’s stories that will help us retain those points long after the data has faded from our memory.
 Further to that though, stories have the ability to inspire and motivate.
-Consider this prime example, as sourced from Hubspot:

 In 2012, a pale woman with crazy eyebrows and a keytar strapped to her back made a video of herself, wearing a kimono and holding up hand-Sharpied signs on a street in Melbourne.
 One by one, the signs flipped, explaining that the woman had spent the last 4 years writing songs.
 She was a musician, and had parted ways with her record label, which had said the cost of her next album would be a whopping $500,000.
 She and her band mates were very happy to no longer be with the label, and had worked hard to create some great new music and art.
 But they couldn’t finish producing the record on their own.
 She needed people’s help to get it off the ground and to make what was now her business — independent music — work.
 “This is the future of music,” one of her signs read.
 Another, “I love you.”